leafac/yocto-cfa/dissertation/yocto-cfa.md

 Our first decision when developing an analyzer is which language it should analyze.
 In this dissertation we are interested in analysis techniques for higher-order functions, a feature which is supported by most languages, including JavaScript, Java, Python, Ruby, and so forth.

-From all these options, we would like to choose JavaScript because it is the most popular language among programmers [stack-overflow-developer-survey, jet-brains-developer-survey](), but JavaScript has many features besides higher-order functions that would complicate our analyzer, so we support only a _subset_ of JavaScript features that are related to higher-order functions, resulting in a language that we call _Yocto-JavaScript_ ($\mathrm{JavaScript} \times 10^{-24}$).
+From all these options, we would like to choose JavaScript because it is the most popular language among programmers [stack-overflow-developer-survey, jet-brains-developer-survey](), but JavaScript has many features besides higher-order functions that would complicate our analyzer, so we support only a _subset_ of JavaScript features that are related to higher-order functions, resulting in a language that we call _Yocto-JavaScript_ (`` math`\mathrm{JavaScript} \times 10^{-24} ``).
 By design, every Yocto-JavaScript program is also a JavaScript program, but the converse does not hold.

 <fieldset>
 <legend><strong>Advanced</strong></legend>

 On the surface the choice of analyzed language is important because it determines how difficult the analyzer is to develop, but the analyzed language may also influence the analyzer’s precision and running time.
-For example, there is an analysis technique called $k$-CFA [k-cfa]() that may be slower when applied to a language with higher-order functions than when applied to a language with objects, because the algorithmic complexity of the former is exponential and of the latter is polynomial [m-cfa]().
+For example, there is an analysis technique called `` math`k ``-CFA [k-cfa]() that may be slower when applied to a language with higher-order functions than when applied to a language with objects, because the algorithmic complexity of the former is exponential and of the latter is polynomial [m-cfa]().

 </fieldset>

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-Yocto-JavaScript is a representation of something called the _$\lambda$-calculus_ \cite[§ 6]{understanding-computation}.
+Yocto-JavaScript is a representation of something called the _`` math`\lambda ``-calculus_ \cite[§ 6]{understanding-computation}.

 </fieldset>